Nature Energy: Adapting to Meet our Growing Thirst for Energy

 So, while evolving sources of energy combined with changing human behaviour can positively impact areas as diverse as climate and standards of education, there are almost always trade-offs.
 Diesel generators, for example, have the potential to put energy into the hands of more global communities, but there are significant climate and health impacts attached.
 And there’s a raft of other positive and negative health implications of energy - from clean water supplies, hunger alleviation and more reliable vaccination programmes - to pollution and increases in global temperatures.
 Solar power can play a vital role in the reliable running of healthcare centres in more remote areas, with frequent power cuts in these locations often leading to loss of diagnostic samples, blood and vaccine supplies.
 Developing new and diverse solutions to this challenge will lead to better global health and wellbeing, and there are already many examples of pilot programmes in solar power delivering more reliable energy supplies to remote healthcare centres.
 Nature Energy will be publishing a Comment on this subject in July.

-Other areas researched and debated by the journal that overlap with the Grand Challenges programme are solutions to societal problems such as higher than average rates of pollution affecting specific socio-economic groups, and the rise of fuel poverty in urban communities.
+Other areas researched and debated by the journal are solutions to societal problems such as higher than average rates of pollution affecting specific socio-economic groups, and the rise of fuel poverty in urban communities.
 The journal also regularly explores the impact of technology on energy consumption.
 Recent coverage includes: the combined effect of smart meters and behavioural research to reduce energy consumption; peer-to-peer energy trading; time-of-use payment options; the role of dealerships in electric vehicle adoption; and demand reduction technologies.
 Current trending articles in Nature Energy that also intersect with several of the UN’s SDGs include: A low energy demand scenario for meeting the 1.5 degree target, scale-up and deployment opportunities for photovoltaics, research and industrial needs for automotive batteries, and Two dimensional metal-organic frameworks.

 A pipeline of solutions to the world’s energy supply